ppresto/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ???
 * When we create the role we have to specify a couple things:
-    * The creation statements that define the capabilities of the userd that are created
+    * The creation statements that defines how our dynamic user will be created
-    * The default time to live for generated users
+    * The default time to live for the generated users
     * The maximum duration for generated users

 ---